shipshapecode/tether/docs/intro.md

 If the element is fully contained within it's scroll parent, its DOM node can also be moved inside the scroll parent, to avoid repaints as the page is scrolled.

+<pre><code class="lang-javascript" data-example="optimizer">new Tether({
+  element: yellowBox,
+  target: greenBox,
+  attachment: 'top left',
+  targetAttachment: 'bottom left'
+});
+</code></pre><output data-example="optimizer"></output>

+We are moving where the DOM node is, so if you have CSS which styles elements within the offset parent, you may see some rendering changes.
+Also note that this optimization works best if the scroll parent is the offset parent.
+In other words, **the scroll parent should be position relative, fixed or absolute.**